What are the risks of online gaming?

 While gaming can have some benefits, it's also important to consider the potential risks of online gaming.
 Some of the most common risks are:

-4. In-game shopping - In-game shopping is an integral part of many online games.
+1. In-game shopping: This is an integral part of many online games.
 This can include the option to buy items or in-game currency for real money.
 In-game shopping can be very tempting for kids, and they are often encouraged to spend more money than they might intend to.
-There have even been cases where kids have spent a lot of their parents' money on online games.

-6. Physical health impact - Playing online games too much can also cause physical health problems such as eye strain, fatigue from the lack of sleep, back pain from poor posture, or damage to the hands and fingers from using a mouse and keyboard or game controller.
+1. Physical health impact.: Playing online games too much can also cause physical health problems such as eye strain, fatigue from the lack of sleep, back pain from poor posture, or damage to the hands and fingers from using a mouse and keyboard or game controller.

-7. Talking to strangers - While some games only let you play with people you know, a lot of games let you interact with strangers.
-This means your child could be talking with a stranger who might try to get their personal details or expose them to inappropriate content.
+1. Talking to strangers: While some games only let you play with people you know, a lot of games let you interact with strangers.
+This means your child could be talking with a stranger who might expose them to inappropriate content.

 How to keep kids safe while online gaming